vitroid/GenIce/README.md

 * [Mousseau 2001]
 MOUSSEAU, Normand and BARKEMA, G.T., 2001, Fast bond-transposition algorithms for generating covalent amorphous structures.
 Current Opinion in Solid State and Materials Science [online].
 December 2001.
 Vol. 5, no. 6, p.
 497–502.
 DOI 10.1016/s1359-0286(02)00005-0.
 Available from: http://dx.doi.org/10.1016/S1359-0286(02)00005-0

+* [Nada 2003] Nada, Hiroki, and Jan P. J. M. van der Eerden.
+2003.
+“An Intermolecular Potential Model for the Simulation of Ice and Water near the Melting Point: A Six-Site Model of H2O.”
+The Journal of Chemical Physics 118 (16): 7401–13.
 * [Nakamura 2015]
 NAKAMURA, Tatsuya, MATSUMOTO, Masakazu, YAGASAKI, Takuma and TANAKA, Hideki, 2015, Thermodynamic Stability of Ice II and Its Hydrogen-Disordered Counterpart: Role of Zero-Point Energy.
 The Journal of Physical Chemistry B [online].
 3 December 2015.
 Vol. 120, no. 8, p.
 1843–1848.
 DOI 10.1021/acs.jpcb.5b09544.
 Available from: http://dx.doi.org/10.1021/acs.jpcb.5b09544